Health challenges are like buses…

 What NISAD researches isn’t a random pick – there’s a reason why we study what we study.

-There’s an inter-relatedness to our research – our programmes aim to address lots of things in our lives that cluster together.
+There is an inter-relatedness to our research, and our programmes aim to address lots of things in our lives that cluster together.

 For example, too much stress can lead to anxiety and depression.

-Stress, anxiety and depression can all result in us overeating to try to manage our emotions – particularly foods high in salt, sugar and fat.
+Stress, anxiety and depression can all result in our overeating to try to manage our emotions – particularly foods high in salt, sugar and fat.

 When we have high levels of stress hormones we lay body-fat down around our middle – one of the worst places for our health.

-Being diagnosed with Type 2 Diabetes is very often due to us having too much body-fat and not being active enough.
-However, we can reverse Type 2 through changing our size by reducing body-fat and increasing our exercise.
+Being diagnosed with Type 2 diabetes is very often due to our having too much body-fat and not being active enough.
+However, we can reverse Type 2 through changing our size – by reducing body-fat and increasing the amount of exercise we do.

 This absolutely doesn’t mean we have an anxiety disorder but we can learn to handle our worries much more effectively.

-Loneliness is a huge problem for many, many of us in our lives today and it can impact on our physical and mental well-being.
+Loneliness is a huge problem for many, many of us in our lives today and it can impact on our physical, mental ane emotional wellbeing.

-The quality of our sleep will affect every part of our lives as well as our physical and mental health.
+The quality of our sleep can affect every part of our lives as well as our physical, mental and emotional health.